MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 -   Completion of **Module 2 Lab 1 - Introduction to Microsoft Dataverse**

--   John Doe contact created with a personal email address in
+-   John Doe contact created with a personal email address populated

-## Things to consider before you begin

--   How could overstays be measured and strict policies enforced?

 # Exercise \#1: Create Visit Notification flow

 **Objective:** In this exercise, you will create a Power Automate flow that implements the requirement.
-The visitor should be sent an email that includes the unique code assigned to the visit.
+The visitor should be sent an email that includes the unique code assigned to the visit when a visit is created.

 ## Task \#1: Create a flow